Dheerajvarma1/Offline-AI-Powered-RAG-Knowledge-Portal/README.md

 ### Researcher Workflow
 *   **Document Upload**: Researchers can upload documents.
 These are automatically tagged with their assigned department.
-*   **Knowledge Retrieval**: Use the search bar to query the knowledge base.
-Results will be strictly filtered to show only documents from the Researcher's department.
+*   **Conversational Knowledge Retrieval**: Use the "Knowledge Chat" interface to query the database.
+    *   **Follow-up Questions**: The system remembers the context of the conversion.
+You can ask follow-up questions like "Can you elaborate on the second point?" or "Summarize that".
+    *   **Session Management**: Use the "Clear Chat Conversation" button in the sidebar to reset the context and start a new topic.

 ### Viewer Workflow
-*   **Search-Only Access**: Viewers have a streamlined interface focused solely on getting answers.
+*   **Search-Only Access**: Viewers have a streamlined chat interface focused solely on getting answers.
+*   **Contextual Q&A**: Viewers can engage in a back-and-forth dialogue with the knowledge base to drill down into specific topics.
 *   **Privacy-First**: The "Documents" listing page is disabled.
-When searching, the AI provides an answer, but the specific source documents are not listed, protecting the raw data while providing the necessary intelligence.
+Source citations are integrated into the AI response logic but raw document navigation is restricted.

 ## Troubleshooting